The Board of Directors hereby submits the report of the business and

 Companies Act, 2013 form part of the Notes to the financial statements

 Transfer to reserves

-be retained in the Surplus.
+be retained in the surplus at the standalone level.

 We have not accepted any fixed deposits and, as such, no amount of